netscaler/citrix-adc-aws-cloudformation/templates/standalone/3nic/README.md

   * Client interface (eth1)
   * Server interface (eth2)
 * 1 Elastic IP for Management interface `User has option not to create these EIPs`
+* 1 Elastic IP for ADMAgent, if ADMAgent provisioning is enabled during VPX creation

 ## Pre-requisites